scottscharl/scottscharl.github.io/_posts/2020-11-15-personal-CRM.md

 - Send them a card when I click a button
 - More things that I haven't thought of yet

-So, I'm going to build it.

 What's missing from my feature list above?
 I'd love to hear from you via [email](mailto:hello@scottscharl.com) or on Twitter [@scott_scharl](https://twitter.com/scott_scharl).

-For updates on this project, subscribe to my email updates below!